kdrag0n/pyrobud/README.md

 ### Using Docker

-Simply run `docker run --rm -itv "$PWD/data:/data" kdrag0n/pyrobud` to run the latest stable version with the data directory set to `data` in the current working directory.
+Simply run `docker run --rm -itv "$PWD/data:/data" kdrag0n/pyrobud` to run the latest unstable version with the data directory set to `data` in the current working directory.
 Feel free to customize the data directory as you wish, as long as you create `config.toml` in your chosen data directory using the instructions below.
 The data section of the Docker command should always look